 |Browser extensions||None||Chrome, Firefox|

 No matter what kind of device you use, you should find the IPVanish or ExpressVPN app you need.
 Both services provide a huge selection of applications and supported devices.

 However, only ExpressVPN has released browser extensions for Chrome and Firefox: there are no extensions for IPVanish users.
-On the other hand, IPVanish offers 10 simultaneous connections – twice as much as ExpressVPN.
+On the other hand, IPVanish offers unlimited connections – which is a much better deal than the one of ExpressVPN.